 This traditionally composed deck plate girder is one of a number of heritage bridges on this railway in the region.
-Some of the piers appear to have been replaced with steel.
+It is unusual in that the concrete piers are older than most of the girders per a historical article about the bridge.
+Some of the piers appear to have later been replaced with steel.
 The superstructure is configured as two parallel plate girder and floorbeam systems.

 Coordinates (Latitude, Longitude):

 © Copyright 2003-2022, HistoricBridges.org.
 All Rights Reserved.
 Disclaimer: HistoricBridges.org is a volunteer group of private citizens.
 HistoricBridges.org is NOT a government agency, does not represent or work with any governmental agencies, nor is it in any way associated with any government agency or any non-profit organization.
 While we strive for accuracy in our factual content, HistoricBridges.org offers no guarantee of accuracy.
 Information is provided "as is" without warranty of any kind, either expressed or implied.
 Information could include technical inaccuracies or errors of omission.
 Opinions and commentary are the opinions of the respective HistoricBridges.org member who made them and do not necessarily represent the views of anyone else, including any outside photographers whose images may appear on the page in which the commentary appears.
 HistoricBridges.org does not bear any responsibility for any consequences resulting from the use of this or any other HistoricBridges.org information.
 Owners and users of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.